30+ colourful performers from September to November

 Forget about just flowers – leaves, seed heads and fruit make a perfect tapestry at this time of year.

 Here are my star performers of the season.
-Timing is VERY arbitrary and totally based on weather – wind, excess wet or dryness, or frost, will all hasten their demise.
+Timing is VERY arbitrary and totally based on the weather – wind, excess wet or dryness, or frost, will all hasten their demise.
 Enjoy it while you can!

 I’ve included plant types: HB (hardy biennial); HP (hardy perennial); HS (hardy shrub); HT (hardy tree); HC (hardy climber); HHP (half-hardy perennial) and height in metres.